ACCC Seeks to Curb Digital Platform Market Power, Facebook Hits Back

-- digital platforms provide a wide range of services and benefits to businesses and consumers but that the sector tends to create situations where markets become monopolised
+- Digital platforms provide a wide range of services and benefits to businesses and consumers but that the sector tends to create situations where markets become monopolised; and

 In the face of those changes, platforms may choose to follow the Economist's advice and adopt some of the less-interventionist reform proposals.